Low complexity among principal fully irreducible elements of Out($F_3$): The Rank-3 Principal Stratum Automaton A3

+Note that, once a choice of labels has been made for the black edges of a single node, this determines the labeling of the black edges in each other node, as well as the labels on the directed edges.
+In order to explicitly write out $\widehat{\mA_3}$, we make such a choice and call the decoration-preserving graph isomorphism class of $\widehat{\mA_3}$, endowed with such a choice of labeling, a \emph{graph-labeling class}.

 Figure \ref{f:mA3} depicts $\widehat{\mA_3}$ with the permutation edges depicted in green.
-While we refer the reader to \cite{automaton} for the details of its construction, note that it is the maximal strongly connected components (in rank 3 there is only one such component containing a loop, up to permutation relabeling) of a graph where \begin{itemize} \item vertices are ltt structures of the appropriate rank satisfying the ``Lonely Direction Property'' dictated by Lemma \ref{lemma:LonelyDirection} and \item directed edges are either folds compatible with the ltt structures at the endpoints, or permutation relabelings as discussed in our definition. \end{itemize} Following a directed loop thus gives a sequence of folds and permutations which could be a decomposition of a principal fully irreducible outer automorphism, though one can easily produce directed loops that do not give such elements.
+The nodes and black directed edges are as described in \S\ref{ss:A3}.
+(Strictly speaking, what is shown is a maximal strongly connected component of $\widehat{\mA_3}$; in rank 3 there is only one such component containing a loop, up to permutation relabeling.)
+Following a directed loop thus gives a sequence of folds and permutations which could be a decomposition of a principal fully irreducible outer automorphism, though one can easily produce directed loops that do not give such elements.
+For example, the folds represented by the directed edges of the loop may be supported in a proper subgroup of the fundamental group (so that the map will be reducible).